Two-Point Boundary Value Problems on Diffeomorphism Groups: Introduction

 The earliest results of this nature, to the best of the author's knowledge, are due to Constantin and Kolev in \cite{ck2002} and \cite{ck2003}.
 Here they used the above property to show the existence of a continuously Frech{\'e}t differentiable exponential map for right-invariant $H^{r}$ metrics, $r \in \Z_{\geq 1}$, on the group of $C^\infty$ diffeomorphisms of the circle.
 This result was improved upon by Kappeler, Loubet and Topalov \cite{klt1d} who showed that these exponential maps are in fact Frech{\'e}t bianalytic near zero.

 This regularity property was further explored and used as a key ingredient by the latter authors in their study \cite{klt} of the group of orientation-preserving diffeomorphisms of the 2-torus, equipped with various right-invariant $H^r$ metrics, again for $r \in \Z_{\geq 1}$.
-As in \cite{ck2002} and \cite{ck2003}, their goal was to show the existence of a continuously Frech{\'e}t differentiable exponential map on the group of $C^{\infty}$ diffeomorphisms of the 2-torus.

-More recent work includes that of Bruveris \cite{bruveris}, who obtained a similar result to the above on the full diffeomorphism group of an arbitrary closed manifold, utilising the group structure in his arguments.
+As in \cite{ck2002} and \cite{ck2003}, their goal was to show the existence of a continuously Frech{\'e}t differentiable exponential map on the group of $C^{\infty}$ diffeomorphisms of the 2-torus. {More recent work includes that of Bruveris \cite{bruveris}, who obtained a similar result to the above on the full diffeomorphism group of an arbitrary closed manifold.
+He shows, for a smooth right-invariant metric on $\D^s(M)$ with smooth exponential map, a $H^r$ geodesic is as smooth as its boundary points, provided that they are not conjugate.}